 We are advancing racial equity and economic inclusion in the Bay Area in a number of ways, such as demonstrating our civic leadership and partnering with policymakers, other funders, donors, and nonprofit organizations.
 We offer a range of funding opportunities for nonprofits (or fiscally sponsored organizations) in the five Bay Area counties that we serve: Alameda, Contra Costa, Marin, San Francisco, and San Mateo.

-In addition to grants, we support nonprofit organizations and social enterprises by providing low-interest loans and loan guarantees that traditional lenders may view as too small or unprofitable.
+We support nonprofit organizations and social enterprises by providing low-interest loans and loan guarantees that traditional lenders may view as too small or unprofitable.

 In addition to the opportunities above, we offer invitation-only grants to Bay Area nonprofit organizations.
-Funding decisions are made in partnership with donors, institutional partners, and external committees, and include programs in the arts, education, the environment, tech equity, mixed-income, transit-oriented development, and workforce development.
+Funding decisions are made in partnership with donors, institutional partners, and external committees, and include programs in the arts, education, tech equity, mixed-income, transit-oriented development, and workforce development.
 The foundation also administers the Daniel E. Koshland Civic Unity Program, which supports local leaders to better address challenges in their neighborhoods.